 A growing number of projects supported by the Academy also receive funding from other sources.
 It may be in the interests of other funding bodies to impose different conditions on their financial support.

-As noted above, projects belonging to Tekes research programmes and European Union framework programmes require university researchers to assign their IPRs to the university.
+As noted above, projects belonging to Business Finland research programmes and European Union framework programmes require university researchers to assign their IPRs to the university.
 Business companies often have their own interest in the results of the research they fund.
 The terms of jointly funded research projects in which one or more of the funding bodies is a business company may secure the right of the participating company or companies to have first refusal on commercial utilisation of any technological innovations that may emerge from the project.
 Commissioned research funded by business companies will also generally involve requirements for IPRs to be assigned to the company providing the funding.

 1.4 Research carried out abroad

 Where research is carried out abroad, local legislation governing the utilisation of research results must be taken into account.
 The position of university researchers as owners/users of research results varies considerably from country to country.
 In some countries, the basic legal assumption is that the rights to their inventions are held by the researchers themselves, as in Finland, while in other countries the rights belong to the university.
 It is generally possible to negotiate and agree on distribution of the fruits of an invention.

 The Academy seeks to ensure that the results of scientific research are extensively utilised to the benefit of society as a whole.
 The Academy considers it a good thing if universities are able to harness the results of research conducted in a university context.

 Many universities (e.g. University of Oulu) have begun to develop mechanisms for the application of research results and have created their own innovation strategies.
 You can read more on the University of Oulu's innovation strategy and utilisation of research results at www.oulu.fi/english/research/support/inventions-and-business-ideas.